small-thinking/taotie/README.md

 ## Examples:

-### 1. Subscribe from twitter stream and github trend, and then print.
+### 1. Subscribe from twitter stream and github trend, and then summarize the collected information.
-The example code can be seen in [examples/info_printer.py](examples/info_printer.py)
+The example code can be seen in [examples/info_printer.py](examples/info_summarizer.py)

 This example shows how to subscribe from twitter stream and github trend, and then summarize the information in batch.